-Microsoft provides a brief overview for creating templates here.
+Microsoft provides a brief overview for creating templates in MS Word here.

 Once you’ve created a template that matches your journal style, you should link it from your Author Guidelines, along with a brief explanation of the need to use the template.
 This means that all of your submissions will come in already formatted, saving your layout editor a significant amount of work.

 Here’s an example of an OJS journal that requires authors to download and use a template file: Paideusis.

 Ideally, your template should be created using styles rather than direct formatting.
 This not only ensures consistency throughout your documents, but will also aid in any conversions to other formats (e.g., HTML).
 Here’s an explanation of the difference between styles and direct formatting in Word.